 Public/state colleges within Ohio will accept CCP credits with a grade of an A, B, or C for the class.
 CCP credit MAY NOT be awarded by all private colleges within Ohio or by all out-of-state colleges.
 Please keep in mind that acceptance of CCP credit hours FOR COLLEGE CREDIT does vary from college to college and state to state.

 - CCP Holocaust

 Advanced Placement (AP)

-Advanced Placement (AP) courses allow a Holy Name student to earn high school credit with the potential for earning college credit depending on how well a student scores on the national AP Exam in the Spring of 2016.
+Advanced Placement (AP) courses allow a Holy Name student to earn high school credit with the potential for earning college credit depending on how well a student scores on the national AP Exam in the spring.

 Students must realize that the class is a college-level course with a college-level workload.
 Each AP course is weighted 1.0 when determining a student’s GPA at Holy Name.
 In order to enroll in an AP course, a student must have an accumulative GPA of 3.0, a minimum of a B average in the AP subject area, and must obtain approval of the appropriate academic department.
 If currently enrolled in an AP course, a student must have approval from his/her current AP teacher to pursue additional AP coursework.

 Students are required to take the AP exam in May and are responsible for the AP exam fee.
 (Cost is approximately $90 per AP exam.)